Rusty, a three-year-old shar-pei/Labrador cross found with a chain collar deeply embedded in his neck, needs your help to recover.

 “We immediately rushed Rusty for veterinary treatment,” says Christy King, manager of the East Kootenay SPCA.
 “He has had surgery to remove necrotic tissue from his neck and is doing well.
 We are hopeful he will make a full recovery.”

-The BC SPCA has opened an investigation in the case and is asking anyone who may know the dog or his owners to please contact the BC SPCA animal cruelty hotline at 1-855-622-7722.
+The BC SPCA has opened an investigation in the case and is asking anyone who may know the dog or his owners to please contact the BC SPCA Animal Helpline at 1-855-622-7722.